Oil slips as Chinese lockdowns, U.S. unemployment data temper gains

-TOKYO (Reuters) - Oil prices were lower on Friday as concerns about Chinese cities in lockdown due to coronavirus outbreaks tempered a rally driven by strong import data from the world’s biggest crude importer and U.S. plans for a large stimulus package.
+LONDON (Reuters) - Oil prices fell on Friday as concerns about Chinese cities in lockdown due to coronavirus outbreaks tempered a rally driven by strong import data from the world’s biggest crude importer and U.S. plans for a large stimulus package.

 Brent is heading for the first weekly decline in three weeks, while U.S. crude is on track for a third weekly gain.